KwanLab/Autometa/docs/source/step-by-step-tutorial.rst

 | ``--lca-error-taxids``    | Path to write table of blast table qseqids that were assigned root due to a missing taxid | N              |
 +---------------------------+-------------------------------------------------------------------------------------------+----------------+

-You can view the complete command line options using ``autometa-taxonomy-lca -h``
+You can view the complete command-line options using ``autometa-taxonomy-lca -h``

 The above command would generate a table (``78mbp_metagenome.lca.tsv``) having the name, rank and taxid of the LCA for each ORF.